oracle/node-oracledb/doc/api.md

 names follow Oracle's standard name-casing rules.
 They will commonly be uppercase, since most applications create tables using unquoted, case-insensitive names.

+Prior to node-oracledb 4.0, the constants `oracledb.ARRAY` and `oracledb.OBJECT`
+where used.
+These are now deprecated.

 #### <a name="querymeta"></a> 15.1.5 Query Column Metadata